03. Spore - Package Format

 spore.json (signed, published, immutable)

 The spore.core.json file is the only file a developer edits directly.
-The release command reads it, adds computed fields (dist, signatures, URI), and produces the final spore.json.
+A release implementation reads it, populates key if absent, computes size_bytes and updated_at_epoch_ms, adds dist, signatures, and URI, and produces the final spore.json.